XiandaChen/QuRate/README.md

 # Known Issue

 * Might not work for all browsers.
-The provide browser apk is guaranteed to work.
+The provided chromium browser apk has been tested to work.
-* If enter the video with the phone in horizontal mode, playback might fail.
+* The playback might fail if the video is entered when the phone is in horizontal mode.

 # License
 MIT